jwalton/solox/README.md

 Return the current state.

+### ImmutableModelStore.updating

+True if the store is in the middle of an update, false otherwise.

 ### ImmutableModelStore.update(fn)

 Calls `fn(state)`. `fn` must be a synchronous function, which should make any updates to the state required, as if the state were regular mutable state.
 When the function returns, `ImmutableModelStore.current` will be updated with the new state.